Ismail Yusupov: Early life

-Yusupov was born on 1914 at Sofiiskaya.
+Yusupov was born in 1914 at Sofiiskaya.
 In infancy, Yusupov lost his mother, so he was raised by his stepmother.
 For four years Yusupov studied at the Uyghur secondary school named after A. Sufi Zarvata.
 After graduating from school, Yusupov's parents decided that since he had learned to read and write, he could well earn his own living.

 Yusupov ended up in the Alma-Ata orphanage, where he helped in preparing children for admission to technical schools.
 Two years of preparatory courses and Yusupov entered the Talgar Agricultural College, where he graduated in 1934.
 Immediately after graduation, the Yusupov was sent to the South Kazakhstan region, to the Turkestan MTS, where he worked as an agronomist, and a year later he left for Leningrad, where he studied at the higher agronomic courses for two years.
 In 1937, Yusupov returned to Turkestan, but already as a senior agronomist.
 A year later, in 1938, Yusupov became the director of the Turkestan MTS.

 A few months later, Yusupov was elected a deputy of the Supreme Soviet of Kazakhstan.
 He was transferred to Chimkent, Kazakh SSR, where he worked first as a deputy head of the South Kazakhstan regional land department, later as the head of the South Kazakhstan regional water management department.